rasmushaugaard/peg-in-hole-visual-servoing/readme.md

 Requires a trained model, see [peg-in-hole-visual-servoing-model](https://github.com/RasmusHaugaard/peg-in-hole-visual-servoing-model).

 #### install
+install opencv
+``$ pip3 install opencv-python``

+On the annotator node, *torch* and *torchvision* should also be installed.

+install visual servoing module
 ``$ pip3 install -e .``

 ROS is used for communication between the crop and client node.
 ``$ catkin_make --directory ros``
 ``$ source ros/devel/setup.bash``

 #### on the computer that is connected to the cameras
 ``python3 -m peg_in_hole_visual_servoing.crop``